A+E Networks signed a deal to be included in the live streaming service Hulu plans to introduce this spring.

 Under the agreement, A+E’s A&E Network, History, Lifetime, LMN, FYI and Viceland will be available live and on demand as a part of the $40 product.

-“As we begin to finalize our new live TV service, we're pulling together the most valuable, well-rounded package of channels available for under $40,” said Mike Hopkins, CEO of Hulu.
+“As we begin to finalize our new live TV service, we're pulling together the most valuable, well-rounded package of channels available for under $40,” said Mike Hopkins, CEO of Hulu, in a statement.
 “We know the A+E Networks brand of award-winning storytelling is important to our viewers, and we're very excited to add their networks to the core service we launch this Spring."

 There was a problem.
 Please refresh the page and try again.